-In short: Erectile function is driven by testosterone.
-When testosterone levels decrease in the body with estrogen use, especially when used together with a testosterone-blocker, it can cause erectile dysfunction (ED) for some.
-ED is when someone stops being able to have as much of an erection as they would like, or to have an erection for as long of a time as they would like.
+To put it simply: Erectile function is driven by testosterone.
+When testosterone levels decrease in the body with estrogen use, especially when used together with a testo-blocker, it can cause erectile dysfunction (ED) for some people.
+ED happens when someone stops being able either to have as much of an erection as they would like or to have an erection for as long as they would like.

-First off, for most folx, ED medications are generally safe!
+First off, for most people, ED medications are generally safe.
 The most common medications are Sildenafil (Viagra) and Tadalafil (Cialis), which work by increasing the blood flow to the penis which leads to an erection.
-Beyond those two medications, there are many other options that someone might choose depending on their goals, past experiences with these medications, or if they are on certain medications.
+Beyond those two medications, there are many other options that you might choose depending on your goals, past experiences with these medications, or if you are on certain meds.

 Some of them are on-demand (taking a pill will lead to an erection in that moment), and some help with spontaneous erection (won’t get an erection right away, but it will be easier to get and maintain an erection when you are aroused).
 These medications unfortunately cannot help increase someone’s libido or sex drive or change their ability to ejaculate.

 Some people can experience flushing (reddening of the skin), headache, stomach upset, or nasal congestion.
 Some may notice a slight change in vision like blurriness or a slight blue tinge to their vision.
-Less commonly people can experience dizziness or lightheadedness related to a decrease in the blood pressure.
+Less common side effects are dizziness or lightheadedness related to a decrease in the blood pressure.
 Much more rarely, people can experience effects that require immediate medical attention such as a loss of vision or hearing, or an erection that does not go away on its own after 4 hours.
 Alcohol intake should be limited, as increased drinking can worsen the side effects.
 Also, those taking ED medication should avoid drinking grapefruit juice as it can affect the levels of the medication in your body.
-You and your clinician should also discuss any of your health conditions before taking ED medications.
+Who knew!
+You and your clinician should also discuss any previous health conditions before taking ED meds.

 If someone’s ED is related to estrogen HRT, there are options to alter the estrogen/anti-androgen levels to increase testosterone levels to help regain some erectile function while staying in line with overall effects of estrogen HRT.